hungryram/antoniomatier/content/short-sale.md

 +++
 meta_description = "Navigating and negotiating a short sale or pre-foreclosure is not an easy task!
-It requires experience, knowledge, an excellent negotiating aptitude and fortitude." title = "Short Sale" title_tag = "Short Sale - Lifestyle California" [menu.main] parent = "Client Relations" weight = 3
+It requires experience, knowledge, an excellent negotiating aptitude and fortitude." title = "Short Sale" title_tag = "Short Sale - Lifestyle Global Properties" [menu.main] parent = "Client Relations" weight = 3